-When designing components for which fatigue or stress corrosion cracking is a concern, it’s important to be cognizant of the residual stresses in the component.
-Understanding residual stress and its sources is important when making decisions about a component’s shape, features, alloy, and fabrication process.
+When designing components consider fatigue or stress corrosion cracking.
+It’s important to be cognizant of the residual stresses in the component.
+Understanding residual pressure and its sources is important when making decisions about a component’s shape, features, alloy, and fabrication process.

 Fatigue and stress corrosion cracking require the presence of tensile stresses on a component.
-When residual stresses are tensile they add to the applied tensile stress, reducing the life of a component.
+When residual presures are tensile they add to the applied tensile pressure, reducing the life of a component.
 In fact, components sometimes fail due to stress corrosion cracking when residual stress is the only source of tensile stress.

-Residual stresses are locked-in elastic stresses present in a metal that is free of external forces.
-Elastic stresses are less than a metal’s yield strength and cause elastic deformation of the metal.
+Residual stresses are locked-in elastic pressures present in a metal that is free of external forces.
+Elastic pressures are less than a metal’s yield strength and cause elastic deformation of the metal.
 The deformation is associated with stretching of the bonds between a metal’s atoms.